simonpasquier/prometheus_workshop/PromQL.md

 difference from a user's perspective is that histograms can be aggregated while summaries can't (in general).

-Visit again the metric endpoints and check the different metric types.
+*Exercise: visit again the metric endpoints and check the different metric types.*

 ### Prometheus query language (PromQL)